 Most people picture these cosy huts when they think of glamping as they are often in an area off the beaten track but still provide a great degree of comfort.

-A shepherds hut is also one of the more expensive choices out of all the camping and glamping properties.
+A shepherds hut is also one of the more expensive choices out of all the camping and glamping properties, but equally one of the cosiest ways to enjoy hot tub glamping.

-These exclusive self-catering glamping properties are ideal for groups or families of more than five.
+Safari tents are exclusive self-catering glamping properties, ideal for groups or families of more than five.

 Their large size gives ample room for a glamping retreat and you can usually find them on campsites, holiday parks and sometimes even a farm.